Sl0vi/wine-dxvk-guides/supreme-commander-forged-alliance/README.md

 You can set all the video options to maximum except fidelity and bloom Render.

-Bloom Render **MUST** be turned off or the games video output will freeze already at startup.
+Bloom Render **MUST** be turned off or the game's video output will freeze already at startup.

-Fidelity **MUST NOT** be set to higher than medium or the games video output will freeze as soon as you get in-game.
+Fidelity **MUST NOT** be set to higher than medium or the game's video output will freeze as soon as you get in-game.

 The game tends to freeze when changing video options.
 If it does, kill the process and restart the game.
-It should start normally with your new options.
+It should start normally with your new options set correctly.

 If the game failed to start normally and you couldn't create a profile, you will need to edit the games configuration file.